 All members must comply with the mandatory sections of this document, as amended from time to time.
-An individual convicted of any charges relating to the abuse of a child will be immediately and permanently excluded from membership of Mountaineering Ireland in any capacity (see Vetting Policy for full details).
+An individual convicted of any charges relating to the abuse of a child will be immediately and permanently excluded from membership of Mountaineering Ireland in any capacity.
+Visit our Vetting Process for full details on: